A measure of intelligence of an approximation of a real number in a given model

 \section{An important open problem}

 Given a model of approximation $\M$, let $\overline{\M}$ denote the closure of the image of $\M$ (with respect to the usual topology of $\R$).
-Numerical experiences lead us to believe that for any $x \in \overline{\M} \setminus \M$, there exist intelligent approximations of $x$ in $\M$.
-However, proving (or disproving) this assertion appears (in general) to be difficult.
-The success we have had for the rational model is (as seen above) a consequence of Dirichlet's approximation theorem, which is itself a consequence of Dirichlet's pigeonhole principle (see \cite[§1]{bug}).
-Unfortunately, this elementary principle cannot be applied for other models.
-So we ask here if there exist other methods (based perhaps on the density in $\R$ or on the distribution modulo $1$ of real sequences) which permit to solve the problem even for particular cases of models.
+Numerical experiences suggest that for any $x \in \overline{\M} \setminus \M$, there exist intelligent approximations of $x$ in $\M$.
+However, proving or disproving this assertion seems difficult in general.
+The success achieved for the rational model (cf. above) relies on Dirichlet's approximation theorem, which itself follows from Dirichlet's pigeonhole principle (see \cite[§1]{bug}).
+Unfortunately, this elementary principle cannot be applied to other models.
+We therefore ask whether there exist other methods --based perhaps on density arguments in $\R$ or on the distribution modulo $1$ of real sequences-- that would allow one to settle the problem, even in particular cases.